kelwinsj/docker_wokshop_react/README.md

 # This has been a really long journey

-# A very long journey indeed
+# A very long journey in

+# These changes are only on the new branch